 It has a responsive enforcement regime.

-To ensure you comply with new legislation it is advisable to review and revise how you manage any critical risks - those that could cause illness or injury serious enough to keep someone off work.
+To ensure you comply with legislation it is advisable to review and revise how you manage any critical risks - those that could cause illness or injury serious enough to keep someone off work.

-The new law says you need to take reasonably practical steps to manage these risks.
+The law says you need to take reasonably practical steps to manage these risks.
 How you do this will depend on:

 how seriously someone could get hurt